 The word Bedouin is derived from the Arabic word for desert dweller, bedwa.
 Bedouin must be in Ali’s DNA, for he and the desert are intertwined.
 I watch him effortlessly glide up steep dunes and jump across crevices like a mountain lion – wearing only a pair of worn out sandals.
 He creates mouth-watering dishes for five people out of nowhere and provides warmth and entertainment from nothing.

 With ancient lands comes ancient customs, and Bedouin hospitality radiates everywhere.
-The Bedouins will ensure guests eat before they do – even if there is only a little food.
+The Bedouin will ensure guests eat before they do – even if there is only a little food.
 A guest can stay up to three days in which time no questions will be asked.
-Only after three days will the Bedouins ask the guest about their business and intentions.
+Only after three days will the Bedouin ask the guest about their business and intentions.

 Their hospitality extends between tribes.
 “We invite our neighbors to eat with us when they pass by, we respect each other," Ali tells me.
 "Even our spats are kept between us, they are solved with our own tribal laws.”

 Living the Bedouin life